Gender role: Islam

 Islamic prophet Muhammad described the high status of mothers in both of the major hadith collections (Bukhari and Muslim).
 One famous account is:

 "A man asked the Prophet: 'Whom should I honor most?'
 The Prophet replied: 'Your mother'.
 'And who comes next?' asked the man.
 The Prophet replied: 'Your mother'.
 'And who comes next?' asked the man.
 The Prophet replied: 'Your mother!'.
 'And who comes next?' asked the man.
-The Prophet replied: 'Your father'"The Qur'an prescribes that the status of a woman should be nearly as high as that of a man.
+The Prophet replied: 'Your father!'"The Qur'an prescribes that the status of a woman should be nearly as high as that of a man.

-How gender roles are honored is largely cultural.
-While some cultures encourage men and women to take on the same roles, others promote a more traditional, less dominant role for the women.
+How gender roles are honored is largely a matter of culture.
+While some cultures encourage men and women to take on the same roles, others promote a more traditional, less dominant role for women.

 Hinduism

 Hindu deities are more ambiguously gendered than the deities of other world religions.
-This informs female and males relations, and informs how the differences between males and females are understood.
+This informs relations between females and males and how the differences between males and females are understood.